 - The potential to overlook and miss fraudulent activity, overcharges or double charges

-The bottom line is that you have to be honest with yourself on whether you can juggle multiple accounts as it takes serious, business-like management, as Royal explained.
+- Be honest about whether you can juggle multiple accounts as it takes serious, business-like management, as Royal discipline.

 Instead, banks may run a ChexSystems report, which shows banks a potential customer’s past deposits activity.
-This includes things such as unpaid negative balances, frequent overdraft fees, bounced checks and suspected fraud.
-Similar to credit reports, you can get a free ChexSystems report once a year on the reporting agency’s website.
+Activity that could negatively affect a ChexSystems report includes unpaid negative balances, frequent overdraft fees, bounced checks and suspected fraud.
+Similar to credit reports, everyone has access to one free ChexSystems report each year on the reporting agency’s website.

-The main things to watch out for when having multiple accounts are pesky fees and/or fraudulent charges.
-Both of which can outweigh your earnings, ultimately defeating the purpose of having various accounts.
+The main things to watch out for when having multiple accounts are pesky fees and/or fraudulent charges, which can outweigh earnings and ultimately defeat the purpose of having multiple accounts.